nelci592/reporting-docs/installation.md

 1. Log into your               [Telerik account](https://www.telerik.com/account).

-1. For the latest internal builds, navigate to __Latest Internal Build__ under __Downloads__.
+1. For the latest internal builds, navigate to __Latest Internal Build__  under __Downloads__ .
 For internal builds from earlier releases, select the respective Telerik Reporting version.

 >note The  __Downloads__  page lists previously downloaded products.
-For any missing products or product versions,             contact the Sales team through the support ticketing system by submitting a              __[                   General Feedback                 ](https://www.telerik.com/account/support-tickets/general-feedback)__  thread.
+For any missing products or product versions,             contact the Sales team through the support ticketing system by submitting a              __General Feedback General Feedbackhttps://www.telerik.com/account/support-tickets/general-feedback_blank__  thread.

 ## Installing Telerik Reporting